-Thumb is the key on how we use our mobile phones, a recent study showed that 49% of people hold their smartphone with all their fingers and leave their thumbs free to interact with the mobile.
+Thumb is the key to how we use our mobile phones, a recent study showed that 49% of people hold their smartphones with all their fingers and leave their thumbs free to interact with the mobile.

 Even when you hold your mobile with both your hands, your thumb is the one that interacts with the device, it is the dominant finger.

 Keeping this in mind, this is how your eCommerce page should be designed, so that every part of the page and the buttons can be accessed by your thumbs.

 When you design your mobile eCommerce checkout page like this you can have a maximum conversion as it satisfies the thumb rule and increases the UX of the page.

 Here is how the mobile checkout page of Amazon looks like, you can see the most crucial buttons of the page are in the easily accessible area of the thumb.

 Avoid long eCommerce checkout process in mobile design